NeuralEnsemble/pype9/doc/source/index.rst

 =====

 "PYthon PipelinEs for 9ml (Pype9)" is a collection of Python pipelines to simulate neuron, and neuron network, models described in NineML_ using either Neuron_ or NEST_ as simulator backends.

-Pype9 has a command line interface (CLI), which allows experiments to be designed and simulated without any programming*.
-Alternatively, the simulations can be scripted using Pype9's Python API
+Pype9 has a command line interface (CLI), which allows experiments to be designed and simulated without programming*.
+Alternatively, simulations can be scripted using Pype9's Python API

 User guide